Low Code Test Automation Trends to Look Out for

 - 3 Suggested Readings

-The State of Low Code Test Automation in 2023
+The State of Low Code Test Automation

 In a poll conducted by Gartner, 88% of leaders say their quality assurance practices are ineffective.
 Bridging the gap, adopters of low-code/no-code test automation solutions have witnessed a 3X-7X reduction in development & deployment time, a 3X-5X reduction in development costs, and a 30%-35% increase in ROI.